-The authorities released the provisional answer key of Uni-GAUGE-E 2023.
-The answer key consist of the correct response to the questions asked in the entrance exam.
-Aspirants could match their responses with the Uni-GAUGE-E 2023 answer key and calculate their expected scores.
+The authorities will release the provisional answer key of Uni-GAUGE-E 2024 in online mode.
+The answer key consists of the correct response to the questions asked in the entrance exam.
+Aspirants could match their responses with the Uni-GAUGE-E 2024 answer key and calculate their expected scores.
 In case of discrepancy in the provisional answer key, candidates could raise the objection along with the documented proof within the specified time after which the exam conducting authority released the final answer key.

-The Uni-GAUGE-E 2023 result was declared in online mode in the form of a scorecard.
-To check the result, candidates havd to log-in to their account using their credentials.
-The result of Uni-GAUGE 2023 include section-wise raw score and percentile obtained by the candidate.
+The Uni-GAUGE-E 2024 result will be declared in online mode in the form of a scorecard.
+To check the result, candidates have to log in to their account using their credentials.
+The results of Uni-GAUGE 2024 include section-wise raw score and percentile obtained by the candidate.
 Given below are the steps to download/check the result:

 Visit the official website

-Log in to result portal using user-id and password
+Log in to the result portal using your user-id and password

 The result/to will be available on the screen